nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 ### Gather Emails Feature

 The **Gather Emails** feature in our software system is designed to efficiently collect email addresses.
 This feature is facilitated by the `GatherCommand` and `GatherCommandParser`.
-Below is the class diagram of the gather emails feature.
+Below is the class diagram of the `gather emails` feature.

 ![GatherClassDiagram](images/GatherClassDiagram.png)

 #### Implementation Overview

 The `GatherCommand` is initiated by the `GatherCommandParser`.
-The `GatherCommandParser` checks for the prefixes `fp/` or `t/` in the user's input and creates either a `GatherEmailByFinancialPlan` or `GatherEmailByTag` object respectively.
+The `GatherCommandParser` parses the arguments and creates either a `GatherEmailByFinancialPlan` or `GatherEmailByTag` object respectively.
 Both `GatherEmailByFinancialPlan` or `GatherEmailByTag` implements the `GatherEmailPrompt` interface.

 The `GatherCommand` takes in the `GatherEmailPrompt` object and passes it into the current `Model`, subsequently interacting with the `AddressBook` class.
 The `GatherCommand#execute()` executes the gather operation by calling `Model#gatherEmails(GatherEmailPrompt prompt)`.